Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Speech-language pathologist” is the more appropriate term for a speech therapist.
-Still, they’re the same provider.
+“Speech-language pathologist” is the more appropriate term for a “speech therapist.”
+An SLP uses speech therapy to help people with communication and swallowing disorders.

 What does a speech-language pathologist do?